Certora/meridian2024-workshop/README.md

 # Troubleshooting

-## Unable to run certoraRun
+## Unable to run certoraSorobanProver
-If you are unable to run `certoraRun`, we recommend trying it from within a `venv`.
+If you are unable to run `certoraSorobanProver`, we recommend trying it from within a `venv`.

 1. First, create a `venv` and make sure you are inside the `venv` by running the following: